lisa-lab/pylearn2/pylearn2/scripts/deep_trainer/readme.txt

 to train models on cifar10 dataset: python run_deep_trainer.py -d cifar10

-to visualize the trained weights on cifar10 (currently only weights of the first layer is supported due to the some complication): epoch 0: python show_weights.py cifar10_grbm0_epoch.pkl epoch 1: python show_weights.py cifar10_grbm1_epoch.pkl .... well, you get the idea.
+to visualize learned the weights on cifar10 (currently only weights of the first layer is supported due to the some complication)

+epoch 0: show_weights.py cifar10_grbm0_epoch.pkl
+epoch 1: show_weights.py cifar10_grbm1_epoch.pkl
+....
+well, you get the idea.